-The Journey To Memphis is the Cascade Blues Association’s regional competition to select the acts that will represent our organization and region in 2020’s International Blues Challenge in Memphis, Tennessee.
+The Journey To Memphis is the Cascade Blues Association’s regional competition to select the acts that will represent our organization and region in 2021’s International Blues Challenge in Memphis, Tennessee.
 Up to 250 acts from around the world converge on Beale Street to perform before the music industry searching for new talent, with the chance to win recognition and prizes that include major festival performances and more.
-But the only way an act may participate is to win a regional competition held by one of The Blues Foundation’s affiliated societies like the Cascade Blues Association.
+But the only way an act may participate is to win a regional competition held by one of The Blues Foundation’s affiliated societies, like our Cascade Blues Association.

 Here’s the application information:

 - Each act must have at least one person in the band who is a member of the Cascade Blues

 - Only acts located within the region of Oregon, or Washington are allowed to enter the

 - Any act or member of an act that has been nominated for or received a Blues Music

 Awards from The Blues Foundation are ineligible to compete.
 No exceptions.

 - Any act that has competed in the International Blues Challenge two consecutive years,